dleufer/precourse-final-project/lodash/isObjectLike.md

 ___

 ## Behavior

-Describe the behavior of this code, behavior is very closely tied to test cases.
-The behavior of code has to do with the external effects of this code: what it's arguments are, what it's return value is, and anything else in the program that it modifies.
-If you find yourself describing what's written between the opening and closing curly braces of a function, you're probably doing this wrong.

-Another nice way to think about this is by asking yourself:
-* "When this code has _finished_ running, what will have changed?"

 This code has quite simple behaviour.
 It checks two things: first, that the type of the argument `value` equals "object"; second, that `value` doesn't equal `null`.

 ### Test Cases